cdesouza02/Lab-Notebook/Weekly Tasks/Fall_2024 Agenda.md

 - move unfiltered pipette tips? keep some for undergrads doing oyster stuff (next inventory?)

 - [ ] Revise IDP
+- [ ] email alison about figuring things out (if she hasn't had her baby)
+- [ ] respond to kira, love to talk to her about how to interpert the data

 Dec 9-13
 - [x] go through PCR protocol confirm reagents